YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/10_localization.rst

 Questions
 ---------

-- What addon is used for localization and what YUI module does it rely on?
+- What addon is used for localization and what YUI modules does it rely on?
 - What are the three arguments that need to be passed to ``Y.Intl.add``?
 - What is the language tag recognized by Mojito?